-The 21 Common Spiders Found in Arizona!
+The 17 Most Common SPIDERS in Arizona!
 (ID Guide)

-Today, you are going to learn about 21 spiders that live in Arizona.
+Today, you will learn about the most common spiders that live in Arizona.

 Wolf Spider Range Map